 The State Department strongly urges U.S. citizens to avoid all travel to the DPRK due to the serious risk of arrest and long-term detention under North Korea’s system of law enforcement, which imposes unduly harsh sentences, including for actions that in the United States would not be considered crimes…”

-The DPRK is mostly undiscovered territory for non-Asian tourists—only about 6,000 Westerners visit each year, and maybe only 500 or less are Americans—so we were curious to see this secretive and mysterious place for ourselves.
+The DPRK is mostly undiscovered territory for non-Chinese tourists—only about 2,000 non-Chinese visit each year, and only 400 or so are Americans—so we were curious to see this secretive and mysterious place for ourselves.
 And besides, over the years we’ve found that people-to-people contact is one of the best ways to dispel myths and stereotypes about each other.
 Of course we heard the old standby criticism “But you’re giving money to dictators blah, blah, blah.”
 Well, listen here Patty Patriotism.
 Every time you buy some cheap plastic crap at your beloved Walmart, you’re inadvertently supporting dictators too, so there!

 We were fully aware that in case of trouble while we were there, there was no American embassy in the DPRK to rescue us.
 We were told that that the Swedish embassy actually provides basic consular protection services to Americans.
 You have to wonder what embassy assignment day looks like in Sweden: